c3d/xl/doc/HANDBOOK_2-evaluation.md

 ### Taking error parameters

-The simplest way to handle errors is to have a variant of the function that takes an error as an argument.
-For example, you could "extend" your square root function as follows:
+The simplest way to handle errors is to have a variant of the function that takes an `error` as an argument.
+For example, you could extend your square root function as follows:

 ```xl